20/20 (American TV program): History

 The program expanded once again on March 2, 2013, with the debut of 20/20 Saturday, which mainly features rebroadcasts of archived stories from previous editions of 20/20 (mainly those dating back as early as 2008) in the same single topic format as the flagship Friday broadcasts.
 20/20 Saturday airs outside of college football season, at either 9:00 p.m. as a two-hour broadcast formatted as separate hour-long episodes centered on two different topics or at 10:00 p.m.
 Eastern Time as an hour-long broadcast, depending on the programs that precede it that given week.
 Barbara Walters originally served as host of the program until her retirement from regular television broadcasting in May 2014, after which the hosting duties were turned over the anchors of the Friday editions.

 On December 22, 2017, Elizabeth Vargas announced that she would be leaving 20/20 and ABC News at the end of May.
 On April 23, 2018, Good Morning America news anchor Amy Robach was announced to take over as co-anchor alongside Muir in May; she subsequently departed from ABC News (and 20/20 by extension) on January 27, 2023, after the Daily Mail reported the previous November on an affair between her and T.J.
 Holmes, who co-anchored GMA3: What You Need to Know with her.
 Meanwhile, Deborah Roberts was named a contributing anchor to 20/20 on October 4, 2022, via a note from ABC News President Kimberly Godwin.

 The December 30, 2022 edition of the program was interrupted in the Eastern and Central time zones by news of Barbara Walters's death around 9:30 p.m.
-ET, and anchor Phil Liphof anchored coverage for 90 minutes with ABC News's official obituary and comment from other ABC News staff about her life and impact.
+ET, and anchor Phil Lipof anchored coverage for 90 minutes with ABC News's official obituary and comment from other ABC News staff about her life and impact.

+On December 19, 2024, ABC News aired the documentary Manhunt: Luigi Mangione and the CEO Murder - A Special Edition of 20/20.